 Once completed, the applicant is recognized as a member of the tradition, with the pledge serving to teach them the correct approach toward the tradition and the learning process.

-Due to being in America, new students of Katori Shinto-ryu in this dojo will start with kihon or basics of Japanese swordsmanship for about a month.
+Due to being in America, new students of Katori Shintō-ryū in our group will start with kihon or basics of Japanese swordsmanship for about a month.
 Following that, the learning process is as it is done in Japan.
 Students are taught kata (pre-arranged routines) that are studied and practiced together with more senior practitioners under the supervision of their teacher.
-Training in and with the kata, which contains the art’s pith and essence, enables students to gradually ingrain the art’s technical, theoretical and philosophical approach in an intuitive manner.
+Training in and with the kata, which contains the art's pith and essence, enables students to gradually ingrain the art's technical, theoretical and philosophical approach in an intuitive manner.

 Students who then practice these kata in earnest over a period of time are eventually introduced to a wider range of instruction in the curriculum of the art.
 Practitioners are awarded scrolls (Mokuroku, Menkyo, and Gokui Kaiden) in line with their development.